gauravsinghoffl/TalentScout-AI/README.md

 ## 🚀 Future Improvements

-- FAISS persistence
+- Implement persistent FAISS index to optimize retrieval performance
-- Better evaluation logic
+- Enhance evaluation logic using more robust LLM-based scoring
-- Dashboard
+- Develop a recruiter dashboard for tracking candidate performance
-- Deployment
+- Deploy the application on cloud platforms for scalability

 ---